-The Professional Engineering (Power Systems) course is a progression pathway with 120 credits weighting, designed to give a route from foundation degrees to a BEng/BSc.
+The Professional Engineering (Power Systems) course is a progression pathway with 120 credits weighting, designed to give a route from foundation degree to a BEng.
 It is offered to those who hold 240 credits from Aston Foundation Degree (or equivalent) in power engineering or other related topic.
 The course provides the advanced engineering knowledge and understanding needed to qualify for incorporated engineer (IEng) status, and helps with building the range of practical competences also needed for IEng.

 The programme has six modules.
 There are four technical modules each worth 20 credits, a professional development audit module worth 10 credits and a work-based project module worth 30 credits.

-The programme comprises of 6 modules.
+Between 2 and 3 years Distance Learning The programme comprises of 6 modules.
 Students can have a sabbatical for 1 year, can take 3 modules per year to complete the programme in 2 years or 2 modules per year to complete in 3 years.
+Location of course:

 All learning and teaching is undertaken through Distance Learning using a Virtual Learning Environment (Blackboard).
 You will also be allocated two Supervisor who will visit you in the workplace to help guide you through your studies.
 There will be a requirement to attend Aston University for an induction, to sit examinations and attend optional short tutorials.
 Any attendance at the University is usually arranged on Saturdays.
+Induction days 2018:

-All new students must attend the compulsory induction days which will be held at Aston University on Saturday 29th and Sunday 30th September 2018.
+All new students must attend the compulsory induction days which will be held at Aston University on Saturday 29th and Sunday 30th September 2018